Polar bears need our help

 Polar bears need our help.
-Climate change is warming the Arctic twice as fast as the rest of the world, meaning there is less ice on which the bears can roam.
-Inevitably, this is pushing them closer to human settlements to find food: posing threats to the bears, and the Arctic communities who live there.
+Climate change is warming the arctic twice as fast as the rest of the world, meaning there's less ice on which the bears can roam.
+Inevitably, this is pushing them closer to human settlements to find food: posing threats to the bears, and the arctic communities who live there.

 One such arctic community that polar bears frequent is the coastal village of Amderma in Russia.
 In recent years, more than 20 direct attacks on humans have been reported within the polar bear’s range.

 Yuri Popovich, one of Amderma’s three hundred inhabitants, recounts the reality of polar bear encounters in his village:

 “…once i even ran into one face-to-face while fishing.
 He appeared from around the corner and we met nose-to-nose.
 I yelled and hid.
 Well, long story short, the bear was just as terrified as I was!”

 Yuri leads a patrol that monitors bear sightings and deter them from the village, without harming them.
 So far, the precautions have been a great success with no one injured.

 WWF is working with dedicated patrol teams to improve food storage, remove animal carcasses from towns and track human-polar bear interactions to keep villagers safe from this beautiful predator.